allebb/xmws-php-client/README.md

 * Updating an existing mailbox
 * etc. etc.

-This PHP API client provides what aims to be an easy to use, PHP client library (a simple class to connect to a given ZPanelX server and make web service requests using XMWS), the API Client (PHP Class) also has a few utility methods to enable the developer easily handle XML data using standard PHP arrays.
+This PHP API client provides what aims to be an easy to use, PHP client library (a simple class to connect to a given server and make web service requests using XMWS), the API client also has a few utility methods to enable the developer easily handle XML data using standard PHP arrays.

 ## Requirements